jiangDongAHU/hpcrtve/README.md

 ### File Description

-The original videos and source files are stored in video and source directories, respectively.
+The original video and the source files are stored in video and source directories, respectively.
+The number of byte generator threads, rounds of confusion and diffusion operations, etc., are declared in source/kernel.cu.
 Directly execute source/make.sh script, which will automatically compile the source files, and run the demo.
-The number of byte generator threads, rounds of confusion and diffusion operations, etc., are declared in source/kernel.cu.

 Recommended setting: